foxssake/netfox/docs/index.md

 Download the [source] and copy the addons of your choice to your Godot project.

+### Enable the addons

+After adding *netfox* to your project, make sure to enable the addons in your project settings.
+Otherwise, Godot will present you with errors about undeclared identifiers.

 ## Prototyping

 To try your game online with [noray], a free to use instance is hosted at